sergiocarracedo/blog/content/blog/2020/js-clone/index.md

 [![Edit xenodochial-frost-q8k71](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/xenodochial-frost-q8k71?expanddevtools=1&fontsize=14&hidenavigation=1&theme=dark)

 Oh, oh, functions are not copied using that method, then, what could we do?
-The solution is iterate every nested property in the object and use, for example, the spread operator method.
-Hard and dirty work.
+The solution is to iterate every nested property in the object and use, for example, the spread operator method.
+It's hard and dirty work.

 # Loadash to the rescue